-Grand Central trains get a graphic interior refresh
+Grand Central trains get an interior graphics refresh

 As part of a multi-stage programme to refurbish the interior of Grand Central's rolling stock, we recently completed the initial phase, which included specially design hard-wearing graphics for a total of eighteen carriages as well as the vestibule ends at buffet areas.